nichtich/Plack-App-GitHub-WebHook/README.md

 - HTTP 400 Bad Request

-    If the payload was no well-formed JSON.
-A later version of this module may add further validation.
+    If the payload was no well-formed JSON or the `X-GitHub-Event` header did not match configured events.

 - HTTP 200 OK